griffinbank/test.contract/README.md

     :initial-state (fn [] {:files #{}})}))
 ```

-`:methods` is a coll-of method definitions. `c/method`'s first argument is a method var, and the second is (Fn [state args] -> contract/Return). `contract/return` specifies the spec/predicate used to test implementations, and optionally also mutates state and defines the generator for mock return values. `:args` is used to return a generator for arguments to the method given the current state.
+`:methods` is a coll-of method definitions. `c/method`'s first argument is a method var, and the second is `(fn [state args] -> contract/return)`. `contract/return` specifies the spec/predicate used to test implementations, and optionally also mutates state and defines the generator for mock return values. `:args` is used to return a generator for arguments to the method given the current state.

 `verify` takes the model, and a no-arg constructor for the IUT and runs a generative test